STUDY JAPANESE ONLINE WITH NATIVES HERE

-You've probably come across Japanese words that start with "o-お" like okane, ocha, ogenki or ending with "go - ご" like goyukkuri.
+You have probably come across Japanese words that start with "o - お" like okane, ocha, ogenki or that end with "go - ご" like goyukkuri.

 But have you ever wondered why the Japanese use these honorifics before some words?
 When do they use each one?
-In what words to use?
-In this article, we will clear all these doubts.
+In which words to use?
+In this article, we will clear up all these doubts.

-the name of these honorary it's called bikago (美化語) which means language of beautification.
-As the name implies, these honorifics are used to embellish words, it is used to express respect and courtesy, making speech more refined sounding, raising the voice for a polite style.
+The name of these honorifics is called bikago (美化語), which means language of beautification.
+As the name suggests, these honorifics are used to beautify words, expressing respect and courtesy, making the speech sound more refined, raising the tone for a well-educated style.

 お vs ご

-The honorific お(o) is added to words regardless of origin.
-Even words of foreign origin like ズボン can be prepended with お.お can be used as a noun, adjective or adverb.
-The honorific ご is used in few words, and only words of Chinese origin.
+The honorific お(o) is added to words, regardless of their origin.
+Even words of foreign origin, such as ズボン, can have お added before them.
+The お can be used in nouns, adjectives, or adverbs.
+On the other hand, the honorific ご is used in few words, and only in words of Chinese origin.

-But don't be confident and try to use these honorifics in any words.
-Listen carefully to the natives, learn enough vocabulary, that you will know which words to use the honorific.
+But do not be confident and try to use these honorifics in any word.
+Listen carefully to the natives, learn a lot of vocabulary, and you will know which words to use the honorific on.

 Bikago 美化語

-Bikago is not just the use of お or ご but there are other honorifics which are: み-, おみ- and おんみ (mi-, omi-, onmi-) but they are only used in words with religious or imperial importance.
-As in the case of the word 子 (ko – Child) when adding the honorific み = み子 means “son of god”.
-I don't think it's a coincidence that the priestesses are called Miko (巫女).
+The bikago is not just the use of お or ご but there are other honorifics which are: み-, おみ- and おんみ (mi-, omi-, onmi-) but they are only used in words with religious or imperial importance.
+Such is the case with the word 子 (ko - Child) when adding the honorific み = み子 means "child of god".
+I don't think it's a coincidence that priestesses are called Miko (巫女).

 Some words are almost or always accompanied with honorific prefixes.
 To know if a word is always used with honorific, try to find it in the dictionary without the honorific, some words change completely without using it.